AppEsteem/Samples/native/validateseal.md

 # Validating an AppEsteem seal

+**IMPORTANT NOTE** - _Please read_
+***
+It is _very important_ to note that seals can be used in two ways.
+Having a seal within application doesn't mean that AppEsteem has certified that application.
+Vendors are able to create a seal without the application being certified by AppEsteem for testing purposes and evaluation.
+It is critically important when validating a seal to check the **certification** property within the *attestation* section.
+AppEsteem certified applications will have the value 'yes'.
+If the property is 'no' or the property is not present, the application **must not** be be considered certified by AppEsteem.

+***
 ## What is a seal

 A seal is a block of JSON containing information that AppEsteem is certifying about the application containing the seal.
 An example of a complete seal is shown below.
 Take a look at the complete seal, then we'll continue with details of each section.

-** IMPORTANT NOTE **

-It is very important to note that seals can be used in two ways, having a seal present doesn't mean that AppEsteem has certified that application.
-Vendors are able to create a seal without it being certified by AppEsteem for testing purposes.
-An important part of validating a seal is to check the **certification** property within the *attestation* section.
-AppEsteem certified applications will have the value 'yes'.
-If the property is 'no' or not present, the application should be be considered certified by AppEsteem.

 ```json
 {